HMAS AE1: Searches for wreck

 Between 6 and 9 September 2014, Yarra conducted searches around the Duke of York Islands, prior to a memorial service for the centenary of the submarine's disappearance.
 Although numerous sonar "contacts of interest" were made during the search, including one which was singled out for further investigation, all were found to be natural terrain.

 In September 2015, plans for a new search were announced by Find AE1 Limited.
 The search off Mioko Island was carried out in November, and was conducted by a mining survey ship towing a multibeam echosounder array.
 At the time of the search, Find AE1 stated that if the attempt was unsuccessful, they planned to petition the Australian government to bring in the search equipment used during the search for Malaysia Airlines Flight 370.
 The 2015 search was ultimately unsuccessful.

 Several factors have been identified as having hampered the efforts to find AE1.
 The volcanic nature of the region resulted in a rugged and highly variable underwater topography, with a high frequency of wreck-like acoustic anomalies.
 Much of the region is deep water, which limited the techniques and tools that could be used to locate and verify the wreck.
 Volcanic activity was also identified as a factor, due to the disruption it causes to local magnetic fields, affecting the operations of magnetometers.
 There were concerns that eruptions and underwater earthquakes may have caused the underwater landscape to change, or break up or bury the wreck.
 Additionally, the search areas contained large numbers of shipwrecks due to heavy military activity around New Guinea during World War II, along with the disposal of ships in later years.

 Discovery

 In December 2017, another search—the 13th—was conducted using the Dutch survey ship Fugro Equator, off the Duke of York Islands.
 This expedition was funded by the Commonwealth Government and the Silentworld Foundation with additional assistance from the Submarine Institute of Australia and the Australian National Maritime Museum.
-As a result of this effort, the submarine was found at a depth of 300 m and was seen to be well preserved and in one piece. was enlisted to survey the wreckage.
-During the survey, it was discovered that the submarine's rear torpedo tube was fully opened.
-The exact location of the wreck was not announced by the Australian government at the time of discovery, in order to protect it from "unauthorised salvage attempts".
+As a result of this effort, the submarine was found at a depth of 300 m and was seen to be well preserved and in one piece. was enlisted to survey the wreckage, where it was discovered that the submarine's ventilation shaft is approximately 60% open, indicating that the most likely explanation for AE1's sinking is flooding with a subsequent implosion below crush depth.
+Further, both the stern and bow "caps" (outer coverings of the torpedo tubes) are at least partially open, suggesting that AE1 was prepared for combat.
+The exact location of the wreck was not announced by the Australian government at the time of discovery, in order to protect it from "unauthorised salvage attempts."
 The government's stated position is that the wreck will be treated as a war grave.